ZerubbabelT/ZerubbabelT/README.md

 - 🌱 I’m constantly learning new technologies and improving my skills.
 - 🤝 I’m open to collaborating on web development projects.
-- ⚡ Fun fact: I love exploring new programming languages and frameworks.
+- ⚡ Fun fact: I love Maths and Physics.

 ---